 In early 2008 the Trust laid new track outside the works, ready for the brand-new Tornado to make its first moves.
 Finally, in late July, the 50th Peppercorn ‘A1’ was brought out of its birthplace and the fire lit – ready for the first public moves on August 1st – once again, a locomotive had been built in this famous railway town.

-The works are open to the public on the third Saturday of each month, a day that coincides with NELPG also opening their doors to visitors.
+The works are open to the public on the first and third Saturday of each month, the latter a day that coincides with NELPG also opening their doors to visitors.

 Tornado in light steam awaiting the launch day – A1SLT